SesameEngineering/fosdem21-content/_index.md

   \ also learn about the <b><a href=\"https://opencompute.org/\">Open Compute Project</a></b> - a consortium\
   \ of data center companies working in concert to build an open data center without vendor lock-in.
 The\
   \ Discovery chassis provides an open window how open hardware design works in practice.\
+  \ <br>\
+  \ <br>\
+  \ The Sesame Discovery is the basis of ITRenew Inc's commerical product <b> Sesame Fast-Start </b> where we combine the open design of the chassis with the ITRenew Inc's vast supply chain.
+With nearly 18,000 IT gear brought in a month world wide - the commercial product can provide a lot of horsepower.
+This supply chain is possible because of the concept of the circular datacenter. \
+  \ <br>\
+  \ <br>\
-  \ Learn about the role of the circular data center market segment.
-Not only can\
+  \  Not only can\
   \ you have great computational power that you can plug into your home, lab, or\
   \ classroom but the hardware is based on a supply chain of re-certified top tier\
   \ data center components from worlds foremost hyperscale companies like Facebook, Dropbox and Google.
 By\